Generic Name: bupivacaine liposome (bue PIV a kane LYE poe some)

 tremors, twitching, mood changes;

-numbness, weakness, or loss of movement where the injection was given; or
+ongoing numbness, weakness, or loss of movement where the medicine was injected; or

 What other drugs will affect Exparel?

 Other drugs may interact with bupivacaine liposome, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 - Dosage Information